Jeju Olle Trail: Thru-hike challenge

-Jeju Island is only 250 kilometers in circumference but the Jeju Olle Trail system covers a total distance of 437 kilometers.
-Its 27 trails are available to thru-hikers who can earn a Certificate of Completion or if they have also walked the Camino de Santiago in Spain, a second Joint Completion Certificate.
+Jeju Island is only 250 kilometers in circumference, but the Jeju Olle Trail system covers a total distance of 437 kilometers.
+Its 27 trails are suited for thru-hikers, who can earn a certificate of completion or if they have also walked the Camino de Santiago in Spain, a second joint completion certificate.

-After completing all 27 of the Jeju Olle Trail routes and collecting the necessary ink stamps at stamp stations located at the start, mid-point, and end of each trail, hikers can go to the Jeju Olle Tourist Center to have their document verified.
-They will then be awarded a certificate and thru-hike medal, and if they agree, their name and photo will be published on the Olle Foundation website.
+After completing all 27 Jeju Olle Trail routes and collecting the necessary stamps, hikers have their document verified at a Jeju Olle tourist center.
+They will then be awarded a certificate and thru-hike medal, and they can optionally have their name and photo published on the Olle Foundation website.

-A special certification program recognizes individuals who have completed both the Jeju Olle Trail and the Camino de Santiago, covering more than 100 kilometers on each route.
-The Jeju Olle Foundation and Tourism Board of Galicia signed an MOU on Friendship Paths and from September 2022, participants can apply for the certificate of compliance for the mutual routes.
-Successful applicants will be featured on the Jeju Olle Hall of Fame, featuring their photographs and travel records.
+A special certification program recognizes individuals who have covered more than 100 kilometers each of the Jeju Olle Trail and the Camino de Santiago, allowing them to apply for a certificate of completion for the mutual routes.
+Successful applicants are featured on the Jeju Olle Hall of Fame, with photographs and travel records.

 Events and activities

-In addition to the administration and maintenance of the Jeju Olle Trail, the Jeju Olle Foundation hosts a number of events and activities to promote Jeju Island's cultural and natural heritages.
-One of the largest annual events is the Jeju Olle Walking Festival which began in 2010.
-It is held every autumn and attracts thousands of hikers to the island from the mainland and overseas.
-Over the course of three days, participants walk a selected set of three Olle walking trails.
-Residents hold musical and dance performances and serve local culinary dishes to participants.
-Another annual walking festival that the Jeju Olle Foundation organizes in autumn is designed for children.
-The Twinkle Twinkle Jeju Olle KIDS Walking Festival covers two 6 km routes over the two-day event.
+In addition to the administration and maintenance of the trail network, the Jeju Olle Foundation hosts a number of events and activities to promote Jeju Island's cultural and natural heritages.
+One of the largest annual events is the Jeju Olle Walking Festival, which began in 2010.
+It is held every autumn and attracts thousands of hikers to the island from the mainland and from overseas.
+Over the course of three days, participants walk a selected set of three Olle trails.
+Residents hold musical and dance performances and serve local dishes to participants.
+Another annual walking festival, aimed at children, is the Twinkle Twinkle Jeju Olle KIDS Walking Festival, which covers two 6 km routes over the two-day event.

 Jeju Olle Foundation

-The Jeju Olle Foundation is a non-profit organization responsible for building and operating the Jeju Olle Trail.
+The Jeju Olle Foundation is a nonprofit organization responsible for building and operating the Jeju Olle Trail.
 It works with local organizations and residents, volunteers, and donors, to create content and programs using the trail.
-The Olle Foundation's work was recognized at the 21st International Trails Symposium in 2013 for working diligently to develop trails since its founding in 2007, receiving the inaugural International Award.
-The Olle Foundation has also hosted the International Trails Conference every year since its inception in 2010.
-The foundation has also set up four Sister Trails on mainland Korea (Yangpyeong Mulsori Trail), Japan (Miyagi Olle and Kyushu Olle), and Mongolia (Mongol Olle).
-An international network of Friendship Trails includes Spain, Canada, England, Switzerland, Turkey, Greece, Taiwan, Australia, and Japan.
+The foundation's work was recognized at the 21st International Trails Symposium in 2013 for working diligently to develop trails since its founding in 2007, receiving the inaugural International Award.
+The Olle Foundation has also hosted the International Trails Conference every year since its inception, in 2010.
+The foundation has also set up four "sister trails", on mainland Korea (Yangpyeong Mulsori Trail), Japan (Miyagi Olle and Kyushu Olle), and Mongolia (Mongol Olle).
+An international network of friendship trails includes Spain, Canada, England, Switzerland, Turkey, Greece, Taiwan, Australia, and Japan.